 Tea-rrific Flavor

-To give your turkey breasts or thighs a light, smoky flavor and help them retain moisture as they cook, brew 2 strong cups of your favorite spice-flavored tea blend.
+To give your turkey breasts or thighs a light, smoky flavor and help them retain moisture as they cook, brew two strong cups of your favorite spice-flavored tea blend.
 Cool; add black pepper, salt, paprika, and garlic to taste; and pour into a large self-sealing plastic bag.
 Add the turkey pieces.
 Put in a shallow dish and marinate in the fridge for at least 2 hours before cooking.

 Veggie Rack